desktop/desktop/docs/integrations/gitlab.md

 # Authenticating to GitLab with GitHub Desktop

-## Creating a Personal Access Token in Azure DevOps
+## Creating a Personal Access Token in GitLab

 To authenticate against GitLab repositories you will need to create a personal access token.